uchua/bin/README.md

 ### ntime (New Time)
 Simple tool to time program execution

-### rfciph (Rail Fence Cipher)
-Basic tool to apply a rail fence cipher to a text string

 ### wordcount (Word Count)
 Counts instances of words from an input string, pipe, or file